reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 ### Future work

+Admittedly, my little experiment probably raises a lot more questions than it answers.
 Aside from figuring out VGG's mysteries, here are a few other ideas for future work:
 * Figure out the cause of the robust ResNet artifacts and attempt to fix them.
 This [Medium post][inception_style_transfer] by Sahil Singla shows a few good techniques.